NOTHING

 It creates a space where we belong.
 The emptiness of the page is unoriginated, uncreated, unformed.
 So are we.

 The deluded among us believe wholeheartedly that they are born, created and formed, that they are real.
-A moment’s reflection reveals we are an iridescence, a play of light in the empty air, an evanescence of dreams shimmering against the transparency of time.
-We are a lace of language.
+A moment’s reflection reveals we are made up mostly of emptiness.
+Our bodies are composed of atoms, powers of mass so imponderably small that even photons cannot illuminate them.
+Physically, we are an iridescence of electrostatic forces in the void.
+Psychologically, we are an evanescence of dreams shimmering against the transparency of time.

 And at that ultimate moment when our blood dances jubilantly to the heart and finds the chambers locked, we remember.
 We are nothing.

 The Radix Tetrad was my attempt as a young writer to approach that nothing.
-I completed the series in my mid-twenties, inspired by this truth, which had obsessed me since early adolescence when thermonuclear apocalypse loomed as a daily certainty.
+I completed the series in my mid-twenties, and afterward felt less gripped by the desolation of mortal existence.
+The process of creative writing, of occupying the empty page with fantasies, changed me.

-With the Tetrad, I became a marauder of emptiness.
-The booty of myth, of story and meaning, comes at a steep price: to occupy the empty page, a writer abandons reality, de-realizes the present, and invades the purely potential - the world of nothing.
-What the writer brings back is an alternative to the present, pure fantasy, the fundamental stuff of our being and our nothingness.
+The fabrication of myth, of story and meaning, comes at a steep price: to occupy the empty page, writers and readers abandon external reality, de-realize the present, and invade the purely potential - the world of nothing.